Not long ago, I shared the top 5 reasons one might want to accumulate more than 25x of anticipated annual expenses before retiring.

 Of course, half of the results were to have less than 2.8x and a few outcomes were to be left with nothing after 30 years.

 Thirty years is a long time.
-If you retire early at 55, you’ve got an excellent chance of having money left at 85.
+If you retire early at 55, you’ve got an excellent chance of having money, and quite possibly a lot of money, left at age 85.
 If you retire “on time” at 65 with a 4% withdrawal rate, your odds of running out of money by 95 are slim (and that’s without factoring in Social Security).

 My Grandparents lived to be an average age of about 88 years old.
 One smoked Lucky Strikes.
 Another routinely cooked with lard by the pound and salt by the tablespoon (and still made it to 99).
-They didn’t know what we now know about healthier living.
+They didn’t know what we now know about healthier living and did not benefit from the medical advances of recent decades.
 I might live to be 100 or more.

 You, on the other hand, may not have longevity on your side.
 You might have bad habits, bad luck, bad diagnoses, or bad genes.
 I wouldn’t plan on dying young, but you may have some inclination that you won’t live to see your 90s based on your family and personal history.